Thanks to following Coach Steve's plan in 2017 - I was able to take 45 mins off my 1st 70:3 time in Dublin - buzzing!

 • Free strength and conditioning guide for triathletes

 • Free “How To Use Your Training Plan” and “Swim drills” guides

 • Training zones using feel, heart rate or pace

-• Session details up-loadable to garmin connect, trainer road and zwift from compatible device
+• Session details up-loadable to garmin connect, trainer road and/or Zwift (power based plans only) from compatible device

 Have a question?
 Click here to ask me directly and I will respond within a few hours